magento/devdocs/guides/v2.2/comp-mgr/extens-man/extensman-main-pg.md

 {% collapsible Supported actions for each type %}

-We support different actions for each *type* of component. (*Component* is a general term that includes any type of code you can install in the Magento application&mdash;module, language package, theme, or metapackage. *Package* refers to anything you can install, uninstall, or update.)
+We support different actions for each *type* of component. (*Component* is a general term that includes any type of code you can install in the Magento application&mdash;module, language package, theme, or metapackage. *Extension* refers to anything you can install, uninstall, or update.)

 The following figure shows how types display in the Extension Manager.